Israel: the war over status quo

 Of course, but these are the ideas of Otzma Yehudit (Jewish Power) and the Religious Zionism party.
 Since the beginning of the corruption scandals, Netanyahu has had a limited scope of action.
 What was unacceptable three or four years ago has now become acceptable.
 The problem, which I think lies deeper, is that Netanyahu used to be the guardian of the status quo.
 That was really his main achievement.
 He did not really change the Rabin policy initiated by the Oslo Accords.
 Netanyahu has no great achievement that he can use to portray himself as the person who changed Israel’s history.

 However, he claims to be the ‘Lord of Economic Growth’, the man who created the legend of the successful start-up revolution in Israel.
 This is undoubtedly his achievement.
-It is hard to take it away from him, although many internal factors contributed the growth of start-ups…
+It is difficult to take it away from him, although many internal factors contributed the growth of start-ups…

 Yes, it happened when he was first elected.
 At that time, he focused on economics.
 In 2009, when he won the election for the second time, he proposed something different.
 It was the maintenance of the status quo, that is, that we could, on the one hand, continue the occupation of Palestine without all the annexation, and on the other hand, continue to establish settlements and erase the Green Line.
 He pushed the view that peace with the Palestinians is not necessary simply because the Palestinians do not count.
 They are not real players.